-The Co-Op Program (L)
+The UNSW Co-Op Program (L)

-- \$10,400 pa and between 9 and 20 months industry training - The duration of the course subject to satisfactory progress
+- \$11,150 pa, and between 9 and 20 months industry training - Duration of the course subject to satisfactory progress

-The scholarships are offered by industry groups through the University for most disciplines in Applied Science, Commerce and Economics and Engineering.
-Scholars are selected by interview with emphasis placed on achievements in community and extra-curricular activities as well as communication and leadership skills.
-A minimum TER of around 90 is expected.
-The Co-Op application form is available from school Careers Advisers or the Co-op Office on (02) 9385 5116.
+The scholarships are offered by industry sponsors through the University for some of the disciplines in the Faculties of Science and Technology, Commerce and Economics, and Engineering.
+Scholars are selected by interview with emphasis placed on achievements in community and extracurricular activities as well as communication and leadership skills.
+A minimum UAI of 93.8 is expected.
+The UNSW Co-Op Program application form is available from school Careers Advisers or the Co-op Program Office on (02) 9385 5116.
 Applications close September 30 with interviews held at the end of November and beginning of December.